NordicHPC/sonar/README.md

 ### Collecting job information with `sonar slurm`

-The `slurm` command runs `sacct` and extracts job data.
+The `slurm` command runs `sacct` and `scontrol` and extracts job data.
 This command exists partly to allow clusters to always push data, partly to collect the data for long-term storage, partly to offload the Slurm database manager during query processing.

 ```console
 $ sonar slurm --deluge --json --cluster my.cluster